-Elven Tools CLI is mainly used to simplify and help when deploying and interacting with the Elven Tools smart contract.
-Read more about that here: Elven Tools workflows.
+Elven Tools CLI is mainly used to simplify and help when deploying and interacting with Elven Tools smart contracts (NFT/SFT).
+Read more about NFT related workflows here: Elven Tools workflows.
 It is its main functionality.
 But the CLI also has some additional tools and there are also separated helper scripts.
 Let's see what they are.

 First, let's start with the Elven Tools CLI.
 It has interesting tools built in.
 For example, you can get the owners of an NFT collection by using